Taijj/PG-Wiki/Lygea/Völker/Bardeena/Bardeena.md

 ## Leisure Time
 In the spirit of balance, each citizen of Bardeena is granted the luxury of free time, which manifests in a number of national holidays, a set of recommended vacation days for working citizens, and a general 2 day weekend.
 ### National Holidays
 - **30th of Teyember/1st of Lyruar**: New years eve - Two day celebration at the change of the year, basically the same as human new years.
+- **24th - 27th of Tebuar**: Friendsharing - Christmas like celebration in remembrance of the friendship between Kristallfeder and her allies.
-- **15th of Veril**: Day of Purification - Celebration in memory of the defeat of Mencarni and Anvita and the purification of the land for agriculture, similar to human Thanksgiving.
+- **15th of Eveli**: Day of Purification - Celebration in memory of the defeat of Mencarni and Anvita and the purification of the land for agriculture, similar to human Thanksgiving.
-- **3rd of Silember**: Founding day - Celebration in honor of the foundation of Bardeena.
+- **3rd of Silember**: Founding Day - Celebration in honor of the foundation of Bardeena.
-- **24th - 27th of Bolember**: Friendsharing - Christmas like celebration in remembrance of the friendship between Kristallfeder and her allies.
+- **First Lihday of Bolember**: Festival of Life - like human Eastern, inspired by [[Die Nerivaner|Nerivan]] religion
 - **4th of Forai**: Independence Day - Celebration in honor of fighting off the [[Die Forasier|Forasian]] threat at Bavista.
-- **30th of Nerivober**: Willaween - Celebration of driving out the spirits of Wilder, like Halloween
+- **30th of Rovember**: Willaween - Celebration of driving out the spirits of Wilder, like Halloween
+- **15th of Eveli**: Harvest Break - festival of quite appreciation, similar to Erntedank/Thanksgiving.
-- **Last Lihday of Eveli**: Festival of Life - like human Eastern, inspired by [[Die Nerivaner|Nerivan]] religion (Check the [[Der lygeanische Kalender|lygean calendar]] for details about weekdays and months.)
+(Check the [[Der lygeanische Kalender|lygean calendar]] for details about weekdays and months.)

 ### Vacations
 - The recommended number of vacation days for each worker is 24 per year, but is by no means a rule.
 Some companies have a few less and some a few more.
 - Schools grant multiple weeks of vacation distributed over the year and usually grouped around the national holiday days.